MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 ```

 When you failover to the next available node, you'll notice that the database remains in the `In Recovery` state for an extended period.
-To monitor the recovery process effectively, use the following code:
+To monitor the recovery process effectively, use the following script:

 ```sql
 declare @table table (id int identity(1,1), logDate datetime, ProcessInfo varchar(200), Text varchar(max))